TheProgramSrc/SuperManager/README.md

 ### Plugin Manager
 > This module won't get any preview nor "promotion", it currently just disables/enables plugins but is not recommended to be used because is using code that is not allowed by the Bukkit API, when disabling a plugin is forcing the server to unload it when it was developed to be unloaded only when the server is stopped/restarted.

+# Requirements
+* Spigot Server (or forks) +1.8

+# Contributing
+Feel free to contribute by helping us to find bugs :D report any issue in [the issues tab](https://github.com/TheProgramSrc/SuperManager/issues).
+You may also develop your own modules ;D please open an issue or contact us through discord to add your module here.